 Why is it important to develop an entrepreneurial mindset?
 The economy and the customers’ needs are constantly changing.
 New opportunities and challenges are constantly emerging, and you have to deal with them.

 People with a particular entrepreneurial mindset could excel in one business.
 But be a disaster for another company.

-In this blog, we will discuss 3 typical entrepreneurial mindset examples.
+In this blog, we will discuss 3 typical examples of entrepreneurial mindset.
 What are their pros and cons?
-And, can they develop an entrepreneurial mindset?
+Can they develop an entrepreneurial mindset?
 Grow one or go (doing something else).

 Table of content

 - Entrepreneurial profile 1.
 The inventor who better not start a company